 - Indigenous expertise in biodiversity planning

-Our reserve is also embedded in our Reconciliation Action Plan (RAP).
+Our conservation reserve is also embedded in our Reconciliation Action Plan (RAP).
 Our RAP commits us to partner with BGLC on land management and community access, integrate Indigneous Land Management practices into the reserve and conduct cultural heritage surveys.

 In July 2019, we began our first 18-month traineeship on the reserve.
 The traineeship employs a young Indigenous person in conservation plus further integrate Indigenous Land Management into the reserve.